ASinghh/ML_DevOps_Nanodegree/project1_clean_code_principles/README.md

 ## Project Description

 The Churn_notebook was provided by Udacity as is in the repo.
 The first part of the project was to define a module (churn_library.py) to modularize the methods used in the notebook, into functions.
 The module is expected to follow the clean coding principles that were tought in the course.
-The second part of the project was to write unit tests for the functions defined in churn_library.py (churn_script_logging_and_tests.py) and log the test resutls.
+The second part of the project was to write unit tests for the functions defined in churn_library.py (churn_script_logging_and_tests.py) and log the test results.
+Detailed requirements for the project are given by this [rubric](https://review.udacity.com/#!/rubrics/3094/view).

 ## Project Directory Structure